-Banksia is a centre with a high level heavy rail transport service 17 minutes from the city and close to the airport.
-The subject precinct is only 200m from the Station.
+Banksia and Arncliffe are centres with a high level heavy rail transport service 17 minutes from the city and close to the airport.
+The subject precinct is only 350m from Banksia Station.

 Yet the B6 zone along the highway is undermining TOD and urban renewal because it is not viable to replace the existing buildings with new commercial spaces that are limited to the range of land uses permissible in the zone.